dagger/dagger/docs/v0.3/sdk/cue/guides/actions/1233-default-values-cue.md

 # Default values and optional fields

-When writing a Cue config, you will sometimes want to set default values in your package.
+When writing a CUE config, you will sometimes want to set default values in your package.

 The most common way you'll encounter in our codebase is: `key: type | *value`: